-i.
+- i.
 Share-based compensation: The Company provides compensation benefits to employees, directors and officers through a stock option plan.
 The fair value of each option award is estimated on the date of the grant using the Black-Scholes option pricing model.
 Expected volatility is based on historical volatility and has been based upon other public listed mineral exploration companies as the Company's shares are not public listed.
 Historical data is utilized to estimate option exercises and forfeiture behaviour with the valuation model.
-The risk-free rate for the expected term of the option is based on the Government of Canada yield curve in effect at the time of the grant.

-- ii.
-Impairment of mineral concessions and properties: The net carrying value of each mineral property is reviewed regularly for conditions that suggest impairment.
+The risk-free rate for the expected term of the option is based on the Government of Canada yield curve in effect at the time of the grant. - ii.
+Impairment of mineral properties: The net carrying value of each mineral property is reviewed regularly for conditions that suggest impairment.
 This review requires significant judgment.
-Factors considered in the assessment of potential impairment indicators include, but are not limited to, whether there has been a significant adverse change in the legal, regulatory, accessibility, title, environmental or political factors that could affect the property's value; whether there has been an accumulation of costs significantly in excess of the amounts originally expected for the property's acquisition, development or cost of holding; and whether exploration activities produced results that are not promising such that no more work is being planned in the foreseeable future. - iii.
+Factors considered in the assessment of potential impairment indicators include, but are not limited to, whether there has been a significant adverse change in the legal, regulatory, accessibility, title, environmental or political factors that could affect the property's value; whether there has been an accumulation of costs significantly in excess of the amounts originally expected for the property's acquisition, development or cost of holding; and whether exploration activities produced results that are not promising such that no more work is being planned in the foreseeable future.

+iii.
 Lease obligations: The Company has recognized obligations for its office leases in Peru.
-The recognition of such lease obligations require the Company to estimate the term of the leases and the Company's incremental borrowing rate. - iv.
-Reverse acquisition: On September 30, 2020, Magnitude and Pucara Resources completed the Transaction which constituted a reverse acquisition.
-Because of the Transaction, the shareholders of Pucara Resources obtained control of Pucara, the combined entity, by obtaining control of the voting power of the Company and the resulting power to govern its financial and operating policies.
-The Transaction was accounted for as a reverse acquisition in accordance with the guidance provided in IFRS 2, Share-based Payments and IFRS 3, Business Combinations.
-As Magnitude did not qualify as a business according to the definition in IFRS 3, the reverse acquisition did not constitute a business combination; rather it was treated as an issuance of shares by Pucara Resources for the net assets of Magnitude and to obtain a listing status as Pucara.
-Accordingly, no goodwill or intangible assets were recorded with respect to the Transaction.
-For accounting purposes, Pucara Resources (legal subsidiary) was treated as the accounting parent company and Magnitude (legal parent) was considered the accounting subsidiary in these consolidated financial statements.
+The recognition of such lease obligations require the Company to estimate the term of the leases and the Company's incremental borrowing rate.